Health, lifestyle, health care use and supply, causes of death; from 1900

 Due to 'dynamic' registrations, figures for notifiable infectious diseases, HIV, AIDS remain provisional.

-- For each series the most recent available figures have been added.
+The most recent available figures have been added for:

 When will new figures be published?